Precious-Rich/Precious-Rich/README.md

 - 👋 Hi, I’m @Precious-Rich
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently Data Analytics Intern (And still learning)
-- 💞️ I’m looking to collaborate on jobs that are in lin with my current career path
+- 💞️ Open to collabprations and learning opportunities
 - 📫 How to reach me ezeikeprecious7@gmail.com

 <!---